 about the book

 Refactoring to Rust teaches you to combine your favorite programming language with high-performance Rust code.
-Author Nate Mara introduces Rust in his easy-to-read style, clearly explaining the language's unique syntax and concepts.
+Author Lily Mara introduces Rust in her easy-to-read style, clearly explaining the language's unique syntax and concepts.
 You’ll augment programs with Rust hands-on with approachable examples like solving FizzBuzz with Rust’s pattern matching and gaining enormous runtime speedups to Python code.
 When you’re done, you’ll have mastered techniques for building Rust plugins you can apply to all kinds of existing software, from games to data tools.

 about the reader